stuartajd/dasher/README.md

 The system is built to be run on any system and many systems are able to access the server as all the customisation options are managed on the client side.

 ## Requirements
-A nodeJS server (npm installed) - Version 6.7.0
+A nodeJS server (npm installed)\
+Web Browser

 ## Installation Guide
-To install the node-js modules simply run:
+To install the node.js modules simply run:

 ```
 npm install